Psychtoolbox-3/psychtoolbox-3.github.com/docs/Snd.md

 implementation, and the default device sampling rate if [PsychPortAudio](PsychPortAudio) is
 used.
 This default may change in the future, so please either specify a
 rate, or use this function to get the default rate.
 (This default is
-suboptimal on any system except [MacOS](MacOS)-9, but kept for backwards
+suboptimal on any system except long dead [MacOS](MacOS)-9, but kept for backwards
-compatibility!)
+compatibility!).

 The optional 'sampleSize' argument used with [Snd](Snd)('Play') is only retained
 for backwards compatibility and has no meaning, unless you opt in to use